Arccalc/arccalc.github.io/README.md

 JavaScript (Vanilla JS): Logic for calculations, state management (crafting goals and inventory) via Local Storage, and rendering of the entire interface.

 ### 🌐 How to Use

-Set Crafting Goals:
+📌 1) Set Crafting Goals

-In the left panel under "Crafting Goals", select the items you want to create (e.g., Ferro or Combat Mark 3).

-Use the [+] and [-] buttons or enter the quantity manually.
+This defines what you want to build.

+Go to Crafting Goals (left panel)

+Choose one or several target items

+Adjust quantities using:

+➕ and ➖ buttons, or

-Enter My Inventory:
+Enter values manually

+📦 2) Enter Your Inventory

+This tells the app what resources you already have.

-Switch to the "My Inventory" tab.
+Open the "My Inventory" tab

+Enter how many raw resources you currently own
-Enter the quantity of base resources (e.g., Metal Parts, Chemicals, Fabric) you already possess.
-Your data is saved automatically.
+(e.g., Metal Parts, Fabric, Chemicals, etc.)

+Your data is saved automatically
-Check the Output:

-In the right panel, "Total Base Resources Needed", you will see a list of all necessary raw resources.

-Red color indicates resources that are missing (compared to your inventory).
+📊 3) Check Total Resource Requirements

+This shows the full list of needed base resources.

+Look at the right panel: “Total Base Resources Needed”

+Colors indicate resource balance:

-Green color indicates that you have enough resources.
+🟥 Red = Missing / you don’t have enough

-View Details:

-Expand the "Total Crafting Ingredients" sections to view a list of all intermediate components.

-Expand "Detailed Recipe Breakdown" to view an interactive recipe tree to understand what makes up each of your items.
+🟩 Green = You’re covered

+🔍 4) See Detailed Crafting Breakdown

+This helps understand what intermediate items are needed.

+Expand “Total Crafting Ingredients”
+(shows all intermediate components you must craft)

+Expand “Detailed Recipe Breakdown”
+(shows full dependency chains — root → subcomponents → base resources)

+🧠 Why This Is Useful

+Helps determine what to farm

+Prevents wasted stash space

+Supports planning complex multi-level crafting chains
 ### ⚙️ Installation and Setup
 The project is a standalone HTML file, making it easy to deploy.